RanZhang08/RanZhang08.github.io/_pages/projects.md

 <br>
-## network-based characterization of complex human diseases
+## network-based characterization of human diseases

-Complex diseases arise from the interplay of numerous genetic risk variants, environmental influences, and their context-dependent interactions across diverse biological systems.
-These conditions often present with heterogeneous phenotypes driven by coordinated dysregulation across multiple cell types and tissues.
-Our lab develops network-based approaches to systematically uncover genetic factors underlying complex disease etiology and to characterize their functional impact in tissue-specific, cell-type-specific, and single-cell contexts.
+Complex diseases emerge from the combined effects of many genetic risk factors, environmental exposures, and their context-dependent interactions across different biological systems.
+Our lab develops network-based machine learning approaches to mine large-scale, high-dimensional genomics data in public databases, to identify genetic contributors to disease and model their functional impact in tissue-specific, cell-type–specific, and single-cell contexts.

 <div class="row">
   <div class="col-sm-12 mt-3 mt-md-0">